Bohm's approach to quantum mechanics: Alternative theory or practical picture?: The general ``picture''

-Apart from inspiring Bell, Bohm himself went back in the 1970s to his former works from 1952 in collaboration with his colleague Basil Hiley and former research students Chris Philippidis and Chris Dewdney.
-They started working on the implementation of the physics behind Bohm's suggested interpretation,\cite{hiley:SHPMP:1997} stressing the role of the quantum potential as an interpretational tool to explain well-known quantum phenomena in a causal fashion.
-A number of papers followed during the 1980s and early 1990s by this group and others, where trajectories were produced for different quantum problems, proving the correctness of Bohm's ideas.
-Much of that work is summarized in the monograph {\it The Quantum Theory of Motion},\cite{holland-bk} published in 1993 by Peter Holland; other more fundamental interpretational aspects are discussed in {\it The Undivided Universe},\cite{bohm-hiley-bk} also published in 1993 by Bohm and Hiley.
+Apart from inspiring Bell, Bohm himself went back in the 1970s to his former works from 1952 in collaboration with his colleague Hiley, who had already produced with PhD students Chris Dewdney \cite{note1new} and Chris Philippidis two seminal works based on Bohm's approach, one about Young's two-slit experiment \cite{dewdney:NuovoCimB:1979} and another one about scattering of square potential wells and barriers \cite{hiley:foundphys:1982}.
+They started working on the implementation of the physics behind Bohm's suggested interpretation \cite{hiley:SHPMP:1997}, stressing the role of the quantum potential as an interpretational tool to explain well-known quantum phenomena in a causal fashion.
+A number of papers followed along the 1980s and early 1990s by the members of this group as well as by other authors, where trajectories were produced for different quantum problems, proving the correctness of Bohm's ideas.
+Much of that work is summarized in the monograph {\it The Quantum Theory of Motion} \cite{holland-bk}, published in 1993 by Peter Holland; other more fundamental interpretational aspects are discussed in {\it The Undivided Universe} \cite{bohm-hiley-bk}, published in 1993 by Bohm and Hiley.

-By the beginning of the 1990s, another Bohmian school arose around Detlef D\"urr, Sheldon Goldstein and Nino Zhang\`{\i}, where Bohmian mechanics was approached through a statistical mechanical perspective instead of the usual quantum potential one, introducing the notion of the quantum equilibrium hypothesis.\cite{duerr:JStatPhys:1992a} According to this idea, the quantum states we observe are states at equilibrium, i.e., states that result from the action of a sort of subquantum medium on arbitrary states that evolve or ``thermalize'' into the usual wave functions that satisfy Schr\"odinger's equation.
+By the beginning of the 1990s, another Bohmian school arose around Detlef D\"urr, Sheldon Goldstein and Nino Zhang\`{\i}, where Bohmian mechanics was approached through a statistical mechanical perspective instead of the usual quantum potential one, introducing the notion of the quantum equilibrium hypothesis \cite{duerr:JStatPhys:1992a}.
+According to this idea, the quantum states we observe are states at equilibrium, i.e., states that result from the action of a sort of subquantum medium on arbitrary states that evolve or ``thermalize'' into the usual wave functions that satisfy Schr\"odinger's equation.
 It is at this point where Bohmian mechanics enters as a natural way to explain how such a thermalization process would take place, in analogy to how the thermalization of classical ensembles produces the statistical Boltzmann distributions we observe at equilibrium.